-It’s almost one week since the day I touched down in Italy, embracing a new adventure in the land of art, history, fashion, food, and most importantly, the land of love.
+It’s almost one week since the day I arrived in Italy, starting a new adventure in the land of art, history, fashion, food, and love.

 Things have started going into orbit.
 I moved to a beautiful and tranquil neighborhood in Segrate, 40 mins to downtown Milano by public transport and only 5 mins walk to supermarket.
-Every day I wake up to the sound of birds chirping cheerfully in the garden, and I would jump out of bed, make a quick Skype call to my parent, then walk to the front yard to breathe in the fresh chilling morning air.
+Every day I wake up to the sound of birds chirping cheerfully in the garden, and I would jump out of bed to breathe in the fresh morning air.

 My first impression of Italian people are their laid-back style of living and undeniable sense of fashion.
 Men are charming and women are sexy, even at their 70s.
-Most of them dress simple yet look so sophisticated and classy.
-“It does not matter what you wear, it’s how you wear it” (Blue Jeans – Jesse James).
-But I guess personality and confidence also add up to their sexy looks.
-Each and everyone of them stretch their walks on Milan streets with grace, believing they are unique and beautiful in their own ways.
-All in all, Milan looks like a huge runway, full of liveliness.
+Most of them dress simple yet very classy, reminding me of the Jesse James song: “It does not matter what you wear, it’s how you wear it”.
+To me, Milan is like a huge runway, full of liveliness.

-My friend and I parted around 8 pm before I met G for another round of adventure, this time into Milan’s night life.
-We tried Italy’s signature Margherita pizza & Gelato, and walked along the historic buildings, the bars and night clubs, the restaurants with outdoor seating, and ended our tour at Navigli, the district of canals, around midnight.
+Later that day I met G for pizza & icecream near Duomo.
 It was a cold and puzzling Saturday night, the crowds were just getting bigger and it seemed to me that Milan were not going to sleep anytime soon.
 But I was not meant to be here as tourist.
 There’s so much about history and culture of this charming place and I would have at least three months to decode Milan is really about.
 The journey has just begun…